A Confidential Valuation, Without the Pitch

 Business Sales

-Restaurants, delis and bodegas, liquor stores, retail, service businesses, and trade businesses including construction and contracting companies.
-Valuation, structuring, confidential marketing, and qualified-buyer matching led by a broker with multi-million-dollar transaction experience.
+Restaurants, delis and bodegas, liquor stores, retail, services, and trade businesses — including construction and contracting companies.

 Specialty